HJYao00/Awesome-Agentic-MLLMs/README.md

-# Awesome-Agentic-MLLM
+# 🤖Awesome-Agentic-MLLM

-👏 Welcome to the Awesome-Agentic-MLLM repository!
-This is a curated collection of influential papers, code, datasets, benchmarks, and resources exploring the emerging domain of agentic capabilities in Multi-Modal Large Language Models (MLLMs) and Vision-Language Models (VLMs).
+👏 Welcome to the **Awesome-Agentic-MLLM** repository!
+This curated collection features influential papers, codebases, datasets, benchmarks, and resources dedicated to exploring the emerging field of agentic capabilities in Multimodal Large Language Models.

-Feel free to ⭐ star and fork this repository to keep up with the latest advancements and contribute to the community.
+⭐ Feel free to **star** and **fork** this repository to stay updated with the latest advancements and contribute to the growing community.

 ---
+## 🔔 News
+- [x] **`Oct xx, 2025.`** This repository curates and maintains an updated list of papers on Awesome-Agentic-MLLM.
+Contributions and suggestions are warmly welcome!

 ## 📒 Table of Contents